-Work continues to develop a balanced budget for 2022/23.
 The revised grant settlement for 2022/23 represents a £251m real terms reduction in core spending power nationally which when combined with the underlying budget gap for 2022/23, addressed through one off measures, points to significant financial challenges which will need to be addressed after the May 2022 elections.
 In parallel, work continues to bring forward the next iteration of the MTFS, for consideration for and by the term of the next Council.

-Due to the severity of the financial outlook demonstrated by the underlying budget gap and revised grant settlement, the risk evaluation for the strategic issues of 'the change programme' and 'financial sustainability' and the strategic risks of 'financial stability in future years' and the 'long term change programme' have increased from Medium Risk in Q2 2021/22 to High Risk in Q3 2021/22.
+Due to the severity of the financial outlook demonstrated by the underlying budget gap and revised grant settlement, the risk evaluation for the strategic issues of 'financial sustainability' and 'the change programme' have increased from High Risk in Q3 2021/22 to Critical Risk in Q4 2021/22.